godunko/a0b-playstation2-controller/README.md

-# PlayStation2 controller driver (neutral layer)
+# PlayStation2 Controller driver (asynchronous neutral layer)

-This is neutral layer of the driver of the PlayStation2 controller (DualShock).
+This is neutral layer of the driver of the PlayStation2 Controller (DualShock).
 Together with additional transport layer it allows to configure and poll controller, and might be useful in game/robotics applications.

 ## Transport layer